 Social Bookmarking submissions were best for advertising events and items of significant interest.
 For some sites, Social Bookmarking can deliver significant short-term traffic bursts – more like a solar flare!

 The site’s scope, product and services range and budget may have driven the decision to do one or more of the above to achieve a successful outcome.
 Stepping beyond cautious link-building was invariably required for sites targeting very competitive market sectors.

 Google now punishes links from many social bookmarking sites regarded as inferior quality, and many have been de-indexed.

-Note: a methodical SEO Audit include Link Profile assessment of your website.
+Note: a methodical SEO Audit includes a Link Profile assessment of your website.

-– our professional SEO packages rates are modest…
+– our professional SEO package rates are modest…

 Google continues to insist that negative SEO is not possible now.
 They argue that they discount or ignore non-relevant links from low-quality and unrelated sites.

 Stopping Negative SEO: https://www.searchenginejournal.com/defend-against-negative-seo/114326/